DLFDK/lythfrederiksen-com/src/projects/new-article-layout/index.md

 The process also exposed a decent number of instances in which I found myself disagreeing with the decisions made by the original creators.
 Things like performance trade-offs, implementation of semantic HTML, excessive use of nested elements and seemingly redundant CSS to name a few.
 Not having spoken to the original creators, I naturally can’t rule out perfectly valid and convincing reasons for these decisions, but until I’ve heard them, I’ll continue to play the role of a (slightly cocky) beginner who thinks he’s right.
 After a genuine attempt at arguing for the original decision, I think that’s a reasonable stance to take.

-- Article illustration generated by [DALL-E 2](https://openai.com/dall-e-2/) from the prompt "A robot is painting a painting of robots, pencil drawn"
+*Article illustrations generated by [DALL-E 2](https://openai.com/dall-e-2/) from the prompt "A robot is painting a painting of robots, pencil drawn"*

 </section>